gryphonshafer/Quizzing-Rule-Book/content/rule_book/roles_and_responsibilities.md

 When a quizzer's response contains a required completion of the question and that completion is different than the written question, the quizmaster will discuss it with the answer judge.
 If the quizzer gives a reference question that is different than the written question, the quizmaster and answer judge must ensure that the reference question given is the exact same type as the written question.

-The quizmaster should consult with the answer judge(s) at any time they feel is necessary, provided it does not infringe upon the quizzer's question answer duration period.
+The quizmaster should consult with the answer judge(s) at any time they feel is necessary, provided it does not infringe upon the quizzer's answering period.

 #### Quizmaster Prompts

-During the question answer duration period, the quizmaster will use only the following prompts.
+During the answering period, the quizmaster will use only the following prompts.

 ##### Pronoun Clarification